git-ecosystem/git-credential-manager/docs/architecture.md

 Git Credential Manager Core maintains a set of known commands including `Get|Store|EraseCommand`, as well as commands for install and help/usage.

 GCM Core also maintains a set of known, registered host providers that implement the `IHostProvider` interface.
-Providers register themselves by adding an instance of the provider to the `Application` object via the `RegisterProvider` method [here](../src/shared/Git-Credential-Manager/Program.cs).
+Providers register themselves by adding an instance of the provider to the `Application` object via the `RegisterProvider` method [in `Microsoft.Git.CredentialManager.Program`](../src/shared/Git-Credential-Manager/Program.cs).
 The `GenericHostProvider` is registered last so that it can handle all other HTTP-based remotes as a catch-all, and provide basic username/password auth and detect the presense of Windows Integrated Authentication (Kerberos, NTLM, Negotiate) support (1).